RSGallery2/RSGallery2_Project/Documentation/Upload/uploadDragAndDrop.md

 #### Restrictions

- * Uploading more that 20 Files at once: This may lead to wrong order number as the call to the database is asynchronous and therefore if the system is busy the same order number may generated twice or for several images
- * Filesize: The working file size is not only dependent on the system settings for upload (see point (6)).
+  * File size: The upload may hang if the file size is too big.
+The working file size is not only dependent on the system settings for upload (see point (6)).
 Also the used library (GD see configuration) may stumble

-###
+### Upload files using drag and drop: View after some uploads

 ![Upload start view](https://github.com/RSGallery2/RSGallery2_Project/blob/master/Documentation/Images/Upload.DragAndDrop.02.png?raw=true)

-### Upload files using drag and drop: Page after some uploads

 (1) Drag and drop area (filled)
 After a gallery is selected the dotted border is green.
 Dropped images do appear in this area after the transfer process is completed.